 the professional behaviour of both freelance/employee and client/employer

 information on web editing, electronic file handling, email etiquette, confidentiality and computer security'

 Fancy working with me?

-If you'd like to discuss a proofreading or copyediting project, get in touch so we can have a chat.
+If you'd like to discuss a line editing, copyediting or proofreading project, get in touch so we can have a chat.